simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/RESILIENT_GRID_STARTUP.md

 1. **With 2 grids**: Normal operation, configuration saved, both grids flash on startup
 2. **Disconnect 1 grid and restart**: Should use last config, show warnings, connected grid flashes
 3. **Disconnect both grids and restart**: Should use last config, show warnings, no flashes
-4. **Reconnect grids while running**:
+4. **Hot reconnect while running**:
    - Plug in the grid(s)
-   - **Send MIDI stop** to trigger rediscovery
-   - Grid rediscovery happens when MIDI clock stops
+   - **Automatic detection** happens within 1-2 seconds
    - **Watch for the LED flash** - this confirms the grid was detected
-   - Restart MIDI clock to resume operation
+   - Grid immediately starts working - buttons and LEDs active
+   - No interruption to sequencing or MIDI output
-   - **Note**: Grids will NOT be detected until you send MIDI stop
+   - **Fallback**: If detection doesn't happen, send MIDI stop to trigger manually

 ## Technical Notes